What is HypnoBirthing?

 12 hours seems a long time!
 Can I not do a shorter course?

+Be wary of shortened courses.
 Neither KGH nor Hypnobirthing Haven offer a shorter course (unless you have done a full course previously).
 This is because it is an in-depth and complete antenatal and relaxation education.
 It contains that much information it really is very difficult to shorten it.
 The whole course has been designed specifically to provide the most benefit to a birthing woman.
 KGH has worked very hard to give it the good name that it has and we as teachers are proud to be a part of it.
-If we were to shorten the course then we run the risk of missing out vital information/techniques (however small - after all it is not one size fits all so we teach as many techniques to cover every individual) and then clients coming back and saying things like "well I did hypnobirthing but it didn't work" which would more than likely not be the case if the full course had been done.
+If we were to shorten the course then we run the risk of missing out vital information and clients coming back to us (or telling others) "well I did hypnobirthing but it didn't work" which would more than likely not be the case if the full course had been done.
+Of course I can't promise a perfect birth but I can promise it will always make a difference.

 I’'m feeling really frightened about birth - Will this help?